Hart Center Rink - Holy Cross Crusaders

 Neighborhood 3

-Often overshadowed by its neighbors in Boston and Providence, Worcester is carving out its niche as an affordable, attractive alternative to those cities.
-Worcester is not generally considered to be a destination city, and fans traveling from out of town will usually head on to Boston to spend their time.
-For fans visiting during ski season, Wachusett Mountain is located just ten miles outside of city limits.
+Traditionally overshadowed by its neighbors in Boston and Providence, Worcester is carving out its own niche as an affordable, attractive alternative to those cities.
+For fans visiting during ski season, Wachusett Mountain is located just ten miles outside the city limits.

 Fans 2